Ch0p1k3/wikipedia-distance-rabbit-mq/README.md

 # Wikipedia distance.
 Rabbit MQ

-This is Rabbit MQ practice.
+This is RabbitMQ practice.
 Using python3.9.

 ## Install python3.9(Ubuntu/Debian)
 ```bash